Red and White Poppies

-The screen in the lower right corner bears an inscription by Ogata Kōrin (1658–1716) attributing the work to the court painter Tosa Mitsumochi, who died a century before the celebrated Rinpa artist was born.
-The attribution, however, is speculative, and based on its style, the work probably dates to the early seventeenth century.
+In the lower right corner an inscription by Ogata Kōrin (1658–1716) attributes the work to the court painter Tosa Mitsumochi, who died a century before the celebrated Rinpa artist was born.
+The attribution, however, is speculative; based on its style, the work probably dates to the early seventeenth century.
 Nevertheless, the screen reveals the kind of court paintings that Kōrin, famous for formalized depictions of natural themes, had direct access to and would have studied.